 - Have a look at our Diversity Strategy.
 Please take it and build on it and share your own strategy with others

-- Remember that you’re going to need a team to do whatever you’re up to because one person can only physically be in so places at any one time.
+- Build a team to work with you to do whatever you’re up to because one person can only be in one place at any one time

 - Remember Richard Scarry’s excellent Busy Town series?
-Well, the Festival Grid is kind of like that but without the excellent illustrations: it’s a one page view of where everyone is and when.
+Well, a Festival Grid is kind of like that in that it’s a one page view of where everyone is and when and why

-No matter what the size of your event you’ll need a contacts list that you share with all of your team.
-You’ll also need a critical path document which tells you who’s doing which tasks and when.
+No matter what the size of your event you’ll need a bunch of tools such as a contacts list that you share with all of your team and a critical path document that lists all the tasks, who's doing them, and where the dependencies are.
 You’ll need a marketing and communications plan.
 You’ll need to undertake some Health and Safety risk assessment (there’s a very comprehensive look at one of those over here).
-And if you’re fundraising then you’ll need a profile document which gives all the relevant information that potential partners will want to consider.
+And if you’re fundraising then you’ll need a profile document that gives all the relevant information any potential partners will want to consider.
 The actual tools that we can provide you with here include:

 - Budget template

 - Read NZ's current schedule of author fees

 - Example of a runsheet (for a Speed Date an Author event format)